danlg/lgen/README.md

 For these and other advanced purposes we have created a special top-level folder called cordova-build-override.
 The whole file tree of this directory will be cp -R (copied overwriting existing files) to the Cordova project right before the build and compilation step.

 For example: if you want to have a customized `config.xml`, you can put it in project/cordova-build-override/config.xml.

+#Build notes#

+The `npm run build-uat` is not working to build the mobile iOS client.
+The problem is that the connection to the remote server doesn't work (Hence a blank screen, which is not temporary).
+For some reason `npm run ios-device-uat` must be run to build it.